faverogian/controlNet/README.md

 The code is equipped with HuggingFace's [Accelerator](https://huggingface.co/docs/accelerate/en/index) wrapper for distributed training.
 Multi-GPU training is easily done via:
 `accelerate launch --multi-gpu train.py`

+### Sample Results
+A model card for this project can be found at this [HuggingFace Repo](https://huggingface.co/faverogian/Smithsonian128ControlNet).

 ### Citations

 	@misc{zhang2023addingconditionalcontroltexttoimage,